Type of Research Funded

 Submit Your Proposal

 After completing the online process, you will receive an e-mail acknowledgment from the SHRM Foundation confirming receipt of your grant application.

-Important: If you do not receive confirmation from the SHRM Foundation after submitting your proposal, please contact Beth McFarland at (703) 535-6371 or email@example.com to verify that your proposal was received.
+Important: If you do not receive confirmation from the SHRM Foundation after submitting your proposal, please contact Dorothy Mebane at (703) 535-6219 or firstname.lastname@example.org to verify that your proposal was received.